suyash144/suyash144.github.io/_posts/2025-05-22-naive-bayes.md

 So given contradictory information (low distance *and* low waveform similarity simultaneously), the question is which feature will the Naive Bayes listen to more?

 ### Some very hand-wavey maths

+From a training point of view, the Naive Bayes learns that every neuron that is a match (which we define as on-diagonal, within-session neurons, ie the spike-sorting output) has 0 distance by construction.
+Likewise, most non-match pairs have non-zero distance (different neurons in the same session are unlikely to be in the same spatial location).
+So from the perspective of the NB, it can achieve near-perfect classification accuracy by only looking at distance!
+Waveform similarity on the other hand is a much noisier signal so will be weighted less as a feature.
+This is at odds with what we know from earlier work in the project, which is that:
+- The neural network similarity is a good classifier, it just doesn’t have distance information.
+- Distance alone is not a good classifier (see the distance matrices).